 Troublesome Topic: AGAINST RELIANCE ON OTHER RELIGIONS

-The worldview Heiser promotes is ancient, but it is not Biblical.
+The worldview Heiser promoted is ancient, but it is not Biblical.
 In many ways it mirrors the religions of that day with their demigods, and power struggles among the gods, with the exception that he adds Jesus to the mix.

 We always hear that we should interpret a passage of Scripture according to its context.
 That means its context in the passage, in the chapter, in the book and in the Bible.
 When a passage is challenging to understand, we should interpret it in the light of the rest of Scripture.
 Maybe you have heard the phrase, “Scripture interprets Scripture”.
 The context of the Bible in ancient Near Eastern cultures also has a place, but we need to be careful with that one.
 What other cultures and religions in that part of the world taught cannot supersede how the Bible interprets itself.
-But Michael Heiser has done just that.
-He always chooses the interpretation of the foreign religions over the Bible’s own context – I can think of only one exception and that is he does not believe the extreme size that 1 Enoch gives to the giants.
-He assumes the beliefs of other religions are valid and should be brought into our understanding of the Bible.
-For Him the Bible is not unique and the God we serve is understood best by looking at the supposed gods of other religions.
+But Michael Heiser did just that.
+He always chose the interpretation of the foreign religions over the Bible’s own context – I can think of only one exception and that is he did not believe the extreme size that 1 Enoch gives to the giants.
+He assumed the beliefs of other religions are valid and should be brought into our understanding of the Bible.
+For Him the Bible was not unique and the God we serve is understood best by looking at the supposed gods of other religions.

 The problem with getting a doctor’s degree in Semitic Languages (which includes Hebrew) is that much of the teaching is pulled from other religions and their respective languages, supposedly for comparative purposes.
 But the doctoral candidate begins to give greater credence to those other perspectives than is warranted and less uniqueness to the Bible than is warranted.
 Why accumulate all that knowledge about ancient cultures and not use it?